Steps to sell FSBO | Pros and cons | Money-saving alternatives

 Booking showing appointments is a crucial part of selling.
 Potential buyers will visit your place in person, see if it feels right, and hopefully make an offer.

-You’ll be the primary point of contact for home-showing inquiries.
-Be prepared to manage a lot of phone calls and emails from interested buyers and realtors.
+You'll be the primary point of contact for home-showing inquiries, so be prepared to handle a lot of phone calls and emails from interested buyers and realtors.

 It's best to use scheduling tools, such as Google Calendar or a traditional planner, to keep track of showings.
 This will help you remember details for each showing, including the date, time, and contact information for the buyer and their agent.